ViSymRe: Vision Multimodal Symbolic Regression: Related work

+\textbf{Transformer-based SR models} To address the computational bottlenecks of traditional search algorithms, recent research has introduced Transformer architectures.
+NeSymReS and SymbolicGPT provide inspiring paradigms~\cite{biggio2021neural, valipour2021symbolicgpt}, which treat the dataset as a high-dimensional point cloud and the equation skeleton as a tokenized sequence.
+They learn a robust mapping from the dataset to the equation skeleton through pre-training on tens of millions of pre-generated skeleton-dataset pairs.
+Inference requires only one forward pass, thus significantly improving efficiency.
+Subsequently, End-to-End (E2E)~\cite{kamienny2022end} and SymFormer have advanced this field by encoding constants directly as tokens or integrating dedicated regression heads, achieving simultaneous prediction of equation skeleton and constants~\cite{vastl2024symformer}.

+Overall, Transformer-based models offer an advantage in inference efficiency, avoiding the iterative search of GP and DL-based models by leveraging priors learned during training.
+However, these models face challenges in out-of-distribution generalization.
+To bridge this gap, some rectification strategies, such as TPSR~\cite{shojaee2023transformer}, SNR~\cite{liu2023snr}, and SR-GPT~\cite{li2024discovering}, have been proposed to offer feedback about fitting losses and complexity to generation policies.
+These rectification strategies are crucial for enhancing the generalization of Transformer-based models, significantly broadening their application scenarios at low cost.

-\textbf{Multimodal models} For a long time, machine learning has been used as a modeling tool for single modal, such as vision, text, and audio.
-The rise of deep learning has enabled multimodal learning.
-Early multimodal models typically mapped different modalities into a unified feature space through simple concatenation, element-wise operations, or feedforward networks~\cite{ngiam2011multimodal, srivastava2012multimodal, fukui2016multimodal}.
-The introduction of contrastive learning enables the effective alignment of different modalities before fusion, thereby significantly improving the performance of multimodal models~\cite{radford2021learning, li2021align, jia2021scaling}.
-ViLBERT~\cite{lu2019vilbert} and LXMERT~\cite{tan2019lxmert} introduce cross-attention fusion mechanisms that enable more effective interaction between vision and language, substantially improving joint representation learning.
-Generative models like DALL·E~\cite{ramesh2021zero} demonstrates the capacity of large-scale multimodal transformer architectures to generate semantically coherent images.
-Imagen~\cite{saharia2022photorealistic} further achieves state-of-the-art fine-grained semantic control by employing diffusion models with large-scale text–image pretraining.
-Recently, multimodal technology has also been introduced into SR. MMSR~\cite{li2025mmsr} considers the fusion representation of the dataset and symbol while employing the contrastive learning during the training process, achieving good data fitting results.
-However, the potential contribution of the visual modality in the field of SR has not yet been considered.
+\textbf{Multimodal models} For a long time, machine learning has primarily focused on unimodal tasks, processing individual modalities such as vision, text, or audio.
+The emergence of deep learning has promoted the development of multimodal learning.
+Early approaches typically integrate different modalities into a unified feature space directly through concatenation or feedforward networks~\cite{ngiam2011multimodal, srivastava2012multimodal, fukui2016multimodal}.
+The introduction of contrastive learning facilitates the modal alignment prior to fusion~\cite{radford2021learning, li2021align, jia2021scaling}.
+ViLBERT~\cite{lu2019vilbert} and LXMERT~\cite{tan2019lxmert} introduce the Cross-Attention, enabling more sophisticated interactions between vision and language.
+Generative models, such as DALL·E~\cite{ramesh2021zero}, demonstrate the capacity of large-scale multimodal architectures to synthesize semantically coherent images.
+Recently, multimodal learning has been introduced into SR. For instance, MMSR~\cite{li2025mmsr} considers the fusion representation of the dataset and equations while employing contrastive learning during training, achieving significant numerical approximation results.